Having Twitch images for your channel is essential for setting yourself apart from other streamers.

 Keep it below 10MB.
 For this, you should go with PNG.

 Twitch Partner Cheermote

-For most streamers simple mode should suffice.
-The advanced mode is handy if a cheermote looks good at higher resolutions, but is harder to distinguish at smaller resolutions because of too many details and needs to be simplified.
+For most streamers, the simple mode should suffice.
+The advanced mode is handy if a Cheermote looks good at higher resolutions, but is harder to distinguish at smaller resolutions because of too many details and needs to be simplified.